177boris/kubernetes-challenge/thoughts.md

 ## Thoughts

-- Setting up Docker image for web app was pretty straightforward thanks to previous exp.
+- Setting up Docker image for web app was pretty straightforward thanks to previous experience.

 - Choosing AWS EKS was a no-brainer as this is the cloud platform I am most familiar with.
 Also helped that I had an example EKS config in terraform handy.